w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 1. Parablocks that have been included by the Inclusion Pipeline are pending approval for a time window known as the **secondary checking window**.
-2. During the secondary checking window, validators (secondary checkers) randomly self-select to perform secondary checks on each of the parablock.
+2. During the secondary checking window, validators (secondary checkers) randomly self-select based on a [VRF](./learn-randomness.md/#vrf) lottery to perform secondary checks on each of the parablock.
-3. Secondary checkers acquire the parablock with PoV and re-run the validation function.
+3. Secondary checkers acquire the parablock with PoV (erasure codings are necessary to reconstruct PoV) and re-run the validation function.
 4. Secondary checkers gossip the results of their checks.
 Contradictory results lead to escalation in which all validators are required to check the block.
 The validators on the losing side will be slashed.